codeSnapped-LLC/misc/aider-wrapper/README.md

 This script provides a convenient way to run Aider using Docker.
 Follow the steps below to set it up and use it effectively.

+## Prerequisites

+Before using the Aider Docker wrapper or the standalone script, ensure you have the following prerequisites:

+- **Docker**: Required for running the Docker wrapper.
+Install Docker from [Docker's official site](https://www.docker.com/get-started).
+- **Python 3.8-3.13**: Required for running Aider without Docker.
+Ensure Python is installed and accessible in your PATH.
+- **Aider**: Install Aider using the instructions from [Aider's installation page](https://aider.chat/docs/install.html).
+- **API Keys**: Obtain necessary API keys for the LLMs you intend to use (e.g., OpenAI, Anthropic, Deepseek).

 ## Setup Instructions

 ### Using Docker